xmatters/xm-labs-servicenow-event-log/README.md

 From within Engage with xMatters enter the required information.

 ## Import the xMatters Communication Plan
-1. Import the ServiceNow Communication Plan attached in the article
+1. Import the ServiceNow Communication Plan attached in the files section
 2. Perform all standard form related configurations for access permissions.
 If references are required see [here](https://support.xmatters.com/hc/en-us/articles/115004327803?_ga=2.256749643.11742807.1513024307-690329112.1507577016)
 3. Once the standard configurations have been implemented properly, navigate to the Integration Builder.
 4. From within the Integration Builder, select Edit Endpoints.